ljpatrick/marxpaint/magic/docs/en/README.txt

            * Uint32 api_version(void)
-             The plugin should return an integer value representing the version of the Tux Paint 'Magic' tool plugin API the plugin was built against.
+             The plugin should return an integer value representing the version of the Marx Paint 'Magic' tool plugin API the plugin was built against.
 The safest thing to do is return the value of TP_MAGIC_API_VERSION, which is defined in "tp_magic_api.h".
-If Tux Paint deems your plugin to be compatible, it will go ahead and use it.
+If Marx Paint deems your plugin to be compatible, it will go ahead and use it.

-             Note: Called once by Tux Paint, at startup.
+             Note: Called once by Marx Paint, at startup.
 It is called first.

            * int init(magic_api * api)
              The plugin should do any initialization here.
-Return '1' if initialization was successful, or '0' if not (and Tux Paint will not present any 'Magic' tools from the plugin).
+Return '1' if initialization was successful, or '0' if not (and Marx Paint will not present any 'Magic' tools from the plugin).

-             Note: Called once by Tux Paint, at startup.
+             Note: Called once by Marx Paint, at startup.
 It is called first.
-             It is called after "api_version()", if Tux Paint believes your plugin to be compatible.
+             It is called after "api_version()", if Marx Paint believes your plugin to be compatible.

            * int get_tool_count(magic_api * api)
-             This should return the number of Magic tools this plugin provides to Tux Paint.
+             This should return the number of Magic tools this plugin provides to Marx Paint.

-             Note: Called once by Tux Paint, at startup.
+             Note: Called once by Marx Paint, at startup.
 It is called after your "init()", if it succeeded.

            * char * get_name(magic_api * api, int which)
              This should return a string containing the name of a magic tool.
-             This will appear on the button in the 'Magic' selector within Tux Paint.
+             This will appear on the button in the 'Magic' selector within Marx Paint.

-             Tux Paint will free() the string upon exit, so you should wrap it in a C strdup() call.
+             Marx Paint will free() the string upon exit, so you should wrap it in a C strdup() call.

              Note: Called once for each Magic tool your plugin claims to